Burgerhout: New shipyard at Varkenoord

-By 1909 a new very advanced shipyard was under construction for Burgerhout at Varkenoord (somewhat upstream from Fijenoord on the southern shore of the Meuse).
-The advanced character came from a combination of innovations.
+By 1909 a new shipyard was under construction for Burgerhout at Varkenoord (somewhat upstream from Fijenoord on the southern shore of the Meuse).
+The shipyard was considered advanced for multiple reasons.
 It was a parallel slipway instead of a perpendicular slipway.
 It was made of 21 concrete short patent slips built like aqueducts.
 The whole was supported by 1,700 piles.
 The most visible parts were 2 kilometers of rails and a kilometer of chains, all used to move the 21 carriages by which a ship was pulled out of the water.
 Every 'slip' had a winch that could pull 12.5 ton.
 Four 25 hp electro engines drove the winches via an axle that run along the slip.

 The new slipway could handle a ship of up to 120 m long, but the idea was to simultaneously handle two Rhine ships or six tugboats.
 More capacity was available by shoving a ship from the carriages to some blocks.
 A ship could be taken out of the water in about 30 minutes.
 One of the unique advantages of the slipway was that it was far safer in handling very weak ships (like sand barges).
 The traditional perpendicular patent slip puts great strain on the hull when part of the ship is out of the water, and part of it is still floating on the water.
 With the spectacular increase in the length and beam, but not in the draft of river vessels, these became ever weaker.
 In a few years the whole company was moved to the new location.